Pangbo15/SIQEF-RA-2020/README.md

 # SIQEF-RA-2020
-Some machine learning projects used in the computational economics and finance class in PHBS.
+Some optomization, machine learning and Bayes statistics projects used in the computational economics and finance class in PHBS.